austin-lai/TryHackMe-WriteUp/TryhackMe(THM)-Develpy/README.md

 # Nmap done at Sun Jun 14 23:01:15 2020 -- 1 IP address (1 host up) scanned in 487.54 seconds
 ```

-As nmap result show, port 10000 is running some web with python and it giving error message on the python input - integer error.
+As nmap result show, port 10000 is running some web server with python and it giving error message on the python input - integer error.

 So let's try to craft python [connect script](connect.py) and pass a proper input as integer then.

-You wonder how we crafted the python connect script?
+You wonder how we crafted the python connect script right ?

-Well, based on nmap result, as client will received a few lines of data (response).
+Well, based on nmap result, client will received a few lines of data (response).

 ```text
 Private 0days